LMH01/alpha_tui/README.md

 ### Compile from source

-To compile the program from source the rust toolchain is needed.
+To compile the program from source the rust toolchain is needed (install via [rustup](https://rustup.rs/)).
 Once installed you can run the program by typing `cargo run`.
 To submit arguments you can use `--`, for example `cargo run -- -h` will print help.

 ### NixOS (using flakes)